hyojin-park-neuro/neureca/news/index.md

 # 2023
-- Dr. Hyojin Park gave a seminar talk at the Institute for Biomagnetism and Biosignalanalysis (IBb), University of Munster (15-17 Nov 2023).
+- Dr. Hyojin Park gave a seminar talk at the Institute for Biomagnetism and Biosignalanalysis (IBB), University of Munster (15-17 Nov 2023).

 - Dr. Hyojin Park participated in the groundbreaking [first whole-head OPM-MEG data recording at the CHBH](https://twitter.com/HyojinParkNeuro/status/1721602322613055533){:target="_blank"}!
 Exciting developments lie ahead!!